realworldocaml/book/other-notes/03a-example-ascii-table.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You might note that `render_row` and `render_separator` share a bit of
-structure in that last line.
-We can improve the code a bit by
+structure.
+We can improve the code a bit by factoring that repeated
-factoring that repeated structure out:
+structure out:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 let decorate_row ~sep row = "|" ^ String.concat ~sep row ^ "|"